Taiko2k/Tauon/docs/guide.md

 ***localhost:7590/remote*** - Remote player control with album art and track info

 ***localhost:7590/radio*** - Album art and track info for broadcasting

-Individual tracks can be made accessible from the UI (TRACK MENU-> META... -> Generate Websample)

 Note: Requires FFMPEG and web server enabled before menu entry will appear